hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `enable_display` - (Optional) Enable [Virtual Displays](https://cloud.google.com/compute/docs/instances/enable-instance-virtual-display#verify_display_driver) on this instance.
 **Note**: [`allow_stopping_for_update`](#allow_stopping_for_update) must be set to true or your instance must have a `desired_status` of `TERMINATED` in order to update this field.

-* `resource_policies` (Optional) -- A list of short names or self_links of resource policies to attach to the instance.
+* `resource_policies` (Optional) -- A list of self_links of resource policies to attach to the instance.
 Modifying this list will cause the instance to recreate.
 Currently a max of 1 resource policy is supported.

 * `reservation_affinity` - (Optional) Specifies the reservations that this instance can consume from.
     Structure is [documented below](#nested_reservation_affinity).